-5) New and Changed Classes with a Corresponding Test Class: Assessing the amount of test code written via source code ratios or statement coverage only can be misleading.
+4) New and Changed Classes with a Corresponding Test Class: Assessing the amount of test code written via source code ratios or statement coverage can be misleading.
 When dealing with a legacy system, there may be a significant amount of source code that has not been unit tested.
-In order to assess the testing effort on the current project, we measure the number of New and Changed source classes that have a corresponding test class.
-In accordance with the principles of refactoring, every new and changed piece of code should have a corresponding unit test.
+To assess the testing effort on the current project,